rudi77/sdc/project1/writeup.md

 7. Draw lines over detected lanes
   I've split this final step into several sub-steps:
   1. I've separated lines that I received from the hough transform into left and right lines.
 Therefore I simply looked at the x value (x2) of the second point of each line.
-If the value is smaller the image_width/2 then it belongs to the left lines otherwise to the right ones.
+If the value is smaller then imagewidth/2 then it belongs to the left lines otherwise to the right ones.
 This approach might be too simple and may be replaced by a more sophisiticated one!
 Within this step I've also removed lines with an invalid slope.
 Line separation is done in the following function
   ```python
   def separate_lines(img, lines, draw_lines = True):
       """